GuopengLin/autorest.ansible-1/docs/00-overalldesign.md

 # Introduction

-Ansible Code Generator is an autorest extention used to generate azure ansible modules.
-To understand how it works, you may first go through the main autorest doc to get familir with conectps like Extention, plugin, jsonrpc, codeModel, etc. The main purpose of this code generator is to faciliate the developing of new ansible modules, Which means we don't guarantee that the generated ansible module is bug free and ready to run.
-Neverthless, our testing shows that some of the generated modules can be executed directly.
+Ansible Code Generator is an autorest extension used to generate azure ansible modules.
+To understand how it works, you may first go through the main autorest doc to get familiar with concepts like Extention, plugin, jsonrpc, codeModel, etc. The main purpose of this code generator is to faciliate the development of new ansible modules, This means we don't guarantee that the generated ansible module is bug-free and ready to run.
+Nevertheless, our testing shows that some of the generated modules can be executed directly.